Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

 Also noting that this tool is very Vulkan conformant and considers `minImageTransferGranularity` of the Queue you're using for your command submission along with `nonCoherentAtomSize` if the staging buffer is not Coherent (needs manual cash flush/invalidate)

 ## 3. Our StreamingBuffer is Async
-That means you can submit texture transfers in multiple threads and the allocation in the pool will be available/freed once the submission fence/semaphore has been hit, indicating the GPU is done with the transfer
+That means you can submit texture transfers in multiple threads and the allocation in the range allocator will be available/freed once the submission fence/semaphore has been hit, indicating the GPU is done with the transfer

 # Implementation Details (for curious minds)